zzzprojects/docs/entityframework-dynamicfilters.net/pages/documentations/filters/filter.md

 A parameter is created for each condition with parameter names "accountID" and "isDeleted".

-The LINQ syntax support the Contains() operator on Enumerable<T> to generate SQL "in" clauses:
+The LINQ syntax supports the Contains() operator on Enumerable<T> to generate SQL "in" clauses:

 ```csharp